-Essential Strategies for Managing Trauma in the Classroom
+Essential Trauma-Informed Teaching Strategies for Managing Stress in the Classroom

 Poverty, violence, hunger, abuse, and an unstable world are causing chronic stress for our nation’s kids.
 And that sad truth is that prolonged exposure to stress can damage the centers of the brain associated with learning, cause behavioral problems, and increase the cycle of violence.
 Nearly half of the children in the United States, or almost 35 million kids, have experienced “at least one or more types of serious childhood trauma,” according to a survey by the National Survey of Children’s Health (NSCH).